 This command is executable in a Linux bash shell, system configurations and logs are read out and compiled in one file, and stored as a file under /tmp/sysinfo-*.html.

-The following is a code example for PHP, the result of the search on Google is output with echo $result:
+The following code sample for PHP, the result of search on Google is output with echo $result:

-A look at the man page man curl can be worthwhile, here are all commands with examples of the application of cURL.
+A look at man curl can be useful, here are all commands with examples of cURL.

 curl(1) Curl Manual curl(1) Name curl - transfer a URL Synopsis Curl DESCRIPTION curl is a tool to transfer dat[options]a[URL...] from or to a server, using one of the supported protocols (DICT, FILE, FTP, FTPS, GOPHER, HTTP, HTTPS, IMAP, IMAPS, LDAP, LDAPS, POP3, POP3S, RTMP, RTSP, SCP, SFTP, SMTP, SMTPS, TELNET and TFTP).
 The command is designed to work without user interaction. curl offers a busload of useful tricks like proxy support, user authentication, FTP upload, HTTP post, SSL connections, cookies, file transfer resume, Metalink, and more.
 As you will see below, the number of features will make your head spin! curl is powered by libcurl for all transfer-related features.
 Lake libcurl(3) for details.
 Url The URL syntax is protocol-dependent.
 You'll find a detailed description in RFC 3986.
 You can specify multiple URLs or parts of URLs by writing part sets within braces as in: http://site. "one,two,three".com or you can get sequences of alphanumeric series by using as in: ftp://ftp.numericals.com/file.txt [1-100] ftp://ftp.numericals.com/file.t[001-100]xt (with leading zeros) ftp://ftp.letters.com/file[a-z].txt ...